“Dell's XPS 15 2-in-1 looks like its predecessors, but it's all-new under the skin.”

 Battery life is the Achilles heel of 4K

 The same is true our more intensive web browser benchmarks, where it manages nearly half the battery life of many of its competitors — a significant step back from competitors.
-That’s what a 15-inch, 4K screen will do for you.
-But again, even the 4K XPS 15 lasted two hours longer in our browser test.
+That’s what a 15-inch,

 The Dell XPS 15 2-in-1 is an experiment gone right.
 It’s a beautiful laptop to hold and use, and its gaming performance is a breath of fresh air.
 The mediocre battery life and experimental keyboard will be sticking points for some, but the trade-off for what you gain in the display, design, and performance make it well worth the purchase for its intended audience.